-Consumer credit liability information: certain details relating to your consumer credit, such as the name of the credit provider, whether the credit provider has an Australian Credit Licence, the type of consumer credit, the day on which the consumer credit was entered into and terminated, the maximum amount of credit available and certain repayment terms and conditions.
+Consumer credit liability information: certain details relating to your consumer credit, such as the name of the credit provider, whether the credit provider has an Australian Credit Licence, the type of consumer credit, the day on which the consumer credit was entered into (and closed), the maximum amount of credit available and certain repayment terms and conditions.

-Repayment history information: a record of whether or not you’ve made monthly consumer credit payments and when they were paid.
+Repayment history information: a record of whether you made applicable consumer credit payments and whether such payments were paid on time.

 Payment information: If a lender gave a credit reporting body default information about you and the overdue amount is paid, a statement that the payment has been made.